-In addition to a commitment to using these general methods for engaging the public, the TPO will track outreach efforts for specific plans and projects as outlined in Section V in order to measure the effectiveness of these methods for achieving the goals for outreach, listed in Section I. Starting in 2018, the TPO will include an overview of this information in MPC's Annual Report, including some, if not all, of the information listed below.
+In addition to a commitment to using these general methods for engaging the public, the TPO will track outreach efforts for specific plans and projects as outlined in Section V in order to measure the effectiveness of these methods for achieving the goals for outreach, listed in Section I. The TPO includes an overview of this information in Planning's Annual Report, including some of the information listed below for both the TPO as a whole and specific programs.